 Raiden is then instructed by Maverick to head to Guadalajara alongside Bladewolf, to investigate a research facility with a potential Desperado tie.
 There he meets an orphan named George whose brain was going to be extracted alongside several other children for a nefarious purpose.
 The facility was inspected by Sundowner, an elite member of Desperado and Colorado State Senator Steven Armstrong whom has ties to the World Marshal PMC, an ally of Desperado's.
-It's reveled that the two PMCs plan to place the extracted orphan's brains into new cybernetic bodies as a new way to create a new breed of obedient slave soldiers.
+It's revealed that the two PMCs plan to place the extracted orphan's brains into cybernetic bodies as a way to create a new breed of obedient slave soldiers.

 Raiden proceeds to rescue George and the other orphans, and makes sure all get back to Maverick to stay out of harms way.
 Due to the fact that attacking World Marshall, a U.S. based PMC directly would be considered illegal and a crime.
 Raiden abruptly resigns from Maverick to keep any potential fallout off his company as he plans to undergo a solo-corporate raid in Denver, massacring several DPD cops and Desperado soldiers in the process.
 Maverick still decides to aid Raiden, albeit unofficially.

 Throughout his battles, Raiden becomes conflicted with his actions however and starts turning into his "Jack The Ripper" persona after encountering Samuel once again alongside his comrade Monsoon as the two are guarding World Marshall's Denver facility.
 Raiden unleashes his Jack the Ripper persona to kill Monsoon while Samuel leaves to report back to "the chief".
 When confronting Sundowner, however Raiden learns that Armstrong was using Desperado to hold off Raiden while he started Operation Tecumseh; through this terrorist act Armstrong attempts to murder the President of the United States while he is doing peace talks in Pakistan to ensure his ultimate goal of another War on Terror.